 - Emotional distress

 Can I Sue My Employer For A Construction Site Injury?

-If a Texas employer subscribes to worker's compensation, it's rare that an injured worker will have a claim directly against his or her employer beyond the limits of the workers compensation laws.
-Workers' compensation is a state-regulated insurance program.
-The supposed purpose of workers' compensation is guaranteed prompt payment for medical bills and lost wages for those who suffered a work-related injury or illness.
+If a Texas employer subscribes to worker’s compensation, it’s rare that an injured worker will have a claim directly against his or her employer beyond the limits of the worker’s compensation laws.
+Workers’ compensation is a state-regulated insurance program.
+The supposed purpose of workers’ compensation is to guarantee prompt payment for medical bills and lost wages for those who suffered a work-related injury or illness.
 In exchange for agreeing to “guaranteed prompt payment” for medical bills and lost wages, a subscribing employer is protected from lawsuits by the injured worker.
 The amount and type of compensation that an injured worker may receive are strict and set by statute.
-Unfortunately, in cases of serious injuries or wrongful death, the workers compensation recovery is many times grossly inadequate to fully compensate the injured worker for his or her injuries and damages.
+Unfortunately, in cases of serious injuries or wrongful death, the worker’s compensation recovery is often grossly inadequate to fully compensate the injured worker for his or her injuries and damages.